Azuka/my/content/posts/post-0005-at-gophercon.md

 >
 > Azuka

-Well, this is where it all ends, and all these people, as well as GopherCon, can stop living rent-free in my end.
+Well, this is where it all ends, and all these people, as well as GopherCon, can stop living rent-free in my head.

 Oh, and here's the docker file that "attacked" the precious CTF server, because I'm still not buying that nonsense: